TadiT7/treble_experimentations_wiki/Oppo-A5s.md

 # Device
-well fingerprint and face unlock do not work headphone jack needs a little fix with adb brightness is kinda broken but you can fix it with adb too auto brightness does not work
+well fingerprint and face unlock do not work, headphone jack needs a little fix with adb, brightness is kinda broken but you can fix it with adb too, auto brightness does not work

 ## Steps to install